Ready for an unforgettable bucket list adventure? It’s time to take a helicopter tour over the Canadian Rockies in Alberta!

 This experience really was the highlight of my time in Alberta!
 If you get the chance, and your budget permits, do it!

-• A 20-minute helicopter tour with Rockies Heli Canada costs CAD $199 per person.
-The experience we enjoyed was the Ice Bubbles Tour which costs CAD $499 per person.
-Find out more and book here.
+- A 20-minute helicopter tour with Rockies Heli Canada costs around CAD $250 per person.
+The experience we enjoyed was the Ice Bubbles Tour which costs more.

-• If you’re a keen photographer, I’d recommend reading a few blogs about capturing content from a helicopter.
+- If you’re a keen photographer, I’d recommend reading a few blogs about capturing content from a helicopter.
 Reflections and movement (especially the judder of the propellors) can make it hard to get steady shots!
-Some of my favourite shots from this trip were actually captured on my Google Pixel 2 smartphone.
+Some of my favourite shots from this trip were actually captured on my Google Pixel.

 Want to find out the top things to do in the region?
 Read The Top Things To Do For Non-Skiers In Banff, Canada.